 To Prepare Kabocha Squash

-- Steam a thin slice of Kabocha squash for 13-15 minutes (depending on thickness, cooking time varies).
+- Steam 1 slice kabocha squash for 13–15 minutes (the cooking time varies depending on the thickness).

-- When a skewer can go through, it’s done.
+- When a skewer can go through the kabocha, it’s done.
 Transfer to a plate or tray.
 With a spoon, scrape off the flesh.
 You will need 2 tsp mashed kabocha and set aside.

-- Add dangoko in a bowl.
-Stir in water a little bit a time while mixing with chopsticks.
-Please note: it is possible that you may need less or more water depending on where you live.
+- Add 1⅓ cup dangoko (Japanese rice dumpling flour) to a bowl.
+Stir in ⅔ cup water a little bit at a time while mixing with chopsticks.
+Please note: It is possible that you may need less or more water depending on your climate.
 I live in a dry climate, so I may use more water than you.
-The dangoko starts to stick together and eventually it becomes clumps.
+The dangoko will start to stick together and eventually it will clump.

 - To make 2 yellow balls, prepare 30 gram of dough and mix in 2 tsp mashed kabocha.

 - Combine the kabocha and dough really well.
 Depending on kabocha, it may contain more moisture.
-If the dough gets too wet, mix in more Dangoko so the dough will be firmer and easy to make into a ball.
+If the dough gets too wet, mix in more dangoko so the dough will be firmer and easy to make into a ball.
 If the yellow color is not strong, you can add more mashed kabocha, but you also need to add in more flour to firm up.
+You should have 40 grams of yellow dough.

-- You will need 40 grams of yellow dough, and divide into two 20 gram yellow balls, just like the rest of white balls.
+- Divide the 40 grams of yellow dough into 2 pieces weighing 20 grams each, just like the rest of the white balls.

-- Shape into a nice smooth round ball.
-If the dough is cracking or has some wrinkle, tap your finger in water and apply the small amount of water on the cracked area to smooth out.
+- Shape each piece into a nice, smooth, round ball.
+If the dough is cracking or has some wrinkles, tap your finger in water and apply a small amount of water on the cracked area to smooth it out.
 I have 15 white balls and 2 yellow balls.

-- Once the water in the pot is boiling, gently drop in each ball into the pot with a continuous motion.
-We want to cook them all at once, but also keeping them in good shapes.
-Stir the balls occasionally so they don’t stick on the bottom of the pot.
+- Once the water in the pot is boiling, gently drop in each white ball into the pot with a continuous motion.
+We want to cook them all at once, but also keep their round shape.
+Stir the balls occasionally so they don’t stick to the bottom of the pot.

-- Dango will stay on the bottom first but once they are cooked, they will float.
-Then cook an additional 1-2 minute.
-Transfer them into iced water.
+- The dango will sink to the bottom first, but once they are cooked, they will float.
+Once they rise to the surface, cook them an additional 1–2 minutes.
+Transfer them into iced water to cool.

 - Once the dango is cooled, drain well and transfer to a tray (if you wet the tray, the dumplings won’t stick).